-Beachcombing, sailing, and nature hikes all build up a serious appetite, and the Cape and islands’ dining establishments have just what you need.
-Popular local delicacies include lobster rolls, mussels, raw bars, oysters, and fresh caught tuna.
-Pubs serve up classic pub fare with a Cape Cod twist, and fine dining establishments create unique masterpieces using locally sourced ingredients from local farms on the islands.
+Popular local delicacies in Cape Cod restaurants include lobster rolls, mussels, raw bars, oysters, and fresh caught tuna.
+Pubs serve up classic American fare with a Cape Cod twist, and fine dining establishments create unique masterpieces using locally sourced ingredients from local farms on the islands.

 From converted historic residences with outdoor seating in the front yard to old-town cafés and iconic harbor front seafood shacks, the dining atmosphere is an extension of everything Cape Cod.
-Many restaurants even have open deck seating with incredible views of harbors, beaches, and the spectacular Cape Cod sunsets.
+Many restaurants even have open deck seating with incredible views of harbors, beaches, and the spectacular Cape Cod sunsets while dining.

 With everything from burgers and pizza to lobster and steak served up with a taste of nature, history, and culture, restaurants on the islands of Cape Cod, Martha’s Vineyard, Nantucket and Cuttyhunk offer something to suit everyone’s tastes.